4G Cat-M1 and NB-IoT Devices

 Global Bands - Cat-M1 AND NB-IoT

-Our new Digital Matter Cat-M1 and NB-IoT devices use a UBLOX SARA R4 module that caters for BOTH Cat-M1 and NB-IoT networks, and across 16 different global frequencies (bands).
+Our Cat-M1 and NB-IoT devices use a UBLOX SARA R4 module that caters for BOTH Cat-M1 and NB-IoT networks, and across 16 different global frequencies (bands).

-The USA has embraced LTE Cat-M1 and all of the major carriers have support for it.
+The US has embraced LTE Cat-M1 and all of the major carriers support it.

 - Power – our new battery-powered tracking devices will get up to 3 times the battery life